unicodeveloper/face-detection/README.md

 - You need to upload the images from the `assets` directory to your [media library](https://cloudinary.com/console/media_library) and rename them to `glasses` and `harlequinmask` since those are the two masks we are considering

 ## Running things
-To run the app, in the root directory of our app we start our server with this command
+To run the app, in the root directory of our app we start our backend server with this command
 ```sh
 $ node server
 ```